-- Observance of religious holy days Sec.
+- 1. Observance of religious holy days Sec.
 51.911(b), Texas Education Code.
 An institution of higher education shall excuse a student attending classes and/or required activities, including examinations, for the observance of a religious holy day.
 A student whose absence is excused under this section may not be penalized for that absence and shall be allowed to take an examination or complete an assignment.
-The student should notify his or her instructor(s) not later than the 15th day of the semester concerning the specific date(s) that the student will be absent for any religious holy day(s). - Representing the College District at an official institutional function.
-If a student is asked by the College District to be an official representative of the College District at any function approved by the institution, the student will be excused from any classes missed and must be allowed to complete all work without penalty for that absence(s) in a timely manner as directed by the faculty member. - A high school student representing the independent school district at an official institutional function.
-If a high school student is asked by the independent school district to be an official representative of the school district at any function approved by the institution, the student shall be excused from any class missed and must be allowed to complete all work without penalty for the absence(s) in a timely manner as directed by the faculty member. - Military Service Education Code 51.9111(d); 19 TAC 4.9.
-If a student can prove he/she is serving on active duty to which he/she is called with the armed forces of the United States, the student shall be excused from attending classes and allowed to complete an assignment or take an examination from which the student is excused within a reasonable time after the absence.
+The student should notify his or her instructor(s) not later than the 15th day of the semester concerning the specific date(s) that the student will be absent for any religious holy day(s). - 2.
+Representing the College District at an official institutional function.
+If a student is asked by the College District to be an official representative of the College District at any function approved by the institution, the student will be excused from any classes missed and must be allowed to complete all work without penalty for that absence(s) in a timely manner as directed by the faculty member. - 3.
+A high school student representing the independent school district at an official institutional function.
+If a high school student is asked by the independent school district to be an official representative of the school district at any function approved by the institution, the student shall be excused from any class missed and must be allowed to complete all work without penalty for the absence(s) in a timely manner as directed by the faculty member. - 4.
+Military Service Sec.
+51.9111(d), Texas Education Code; 19 Administrative Code 4.9.
+If a student can prove he or she is serving on active duty to which he or she is called with the Armed Forces of the United States, the student shall be excused from attending classes and allowed to complete an assignment or take an examination from which the student is excused within a reasonable time after the absence.

 Other absences may be excused at the discretion of the faculty member.

-Developmental Courses: Students enrolled in developmental courses are subject to College District-mandated attendance policies.
+Developmental Courses: A student enrolled in a developmental course is subject to College District-mandated attendance policies.
 Failure to attend developmental classes shall result in removal from the course as defined by the College District.

-Blinn Board Policy FC (Local)
+Blinn Board Policy FC (LOCAL)

-Fall and Spring Semester
+Absences: Fall and Spring Semesters